 Coronavirus: 442 new cases, 4 deaths as stricter house visitor limits recommended

-NPHET says there should be a maximum of six people from one household rather than three
+NPHET says there should be maximum of six people from one household rather than three

 Dr Nabarro explained the recent rise in cases was a result of people moving around.
 Photograph: iStock

-There were 442 new cases and four new deaths reported by National Public Health Emergency Team (NPHET) on Thursday after it recommended tightening restrictions on visitors to private households across the country.
+There were 442 new cases and four new deaths related to Covid-19 reported by National Public Health Emergency Team (NPHE) on Thursday after it recommended tightening restrictions on visitors to private households across the country.

-The State’s public health team has recommended tightening restrictions on visitors to private households across the country.

-Sources have said the team have also not recommended additional restrictions in counties with higher levels of Covid .
+The team have also not recommended additional restrictions in counties with higher levels of Covid-19 and said othe counties will remain at Level 2 for three weeks, with Donegal and Dubin remaining at Level 3 .

-Minister for Health Stephen Donnelly has said he does not expect an imminent reduction in restrictions in Dublin or Donegal and hopes that other counties with concerning Covid-19 trends will not face new restrictions.

-The National Public Health Emergency Team (NPHET)met on Thursday to discuss Covid 19 trends.
+There has now been a total of 1,806 Covid-19 related deaths and 36,597 confirmed cases of the virus in Ireland.

+The 442 new cases reported on Thursday is the highest daily cases figure since April 26th.

 “They do look at case numbers but they look at an awful lot more than case numbers.